ijnek/naosoccer_visualization-docs/visualize-nao-in-rviz.rst

    ros2 launch naosoccer_visualization rviz_launch.py

-Moving around in RViz, you should be able to see **the robot and the ball** it has observed.
+Moving around in RViz, you should be able to see what the robot has observed.

 .. image:: images/nao_rviz.png